Muskego, Wisconsin: Muskego Beach Amusement Park

 Muskego Beach Amusement Park (1861–1967), later known as DandiLion Park (1968–1977), was a popular amusement park located on the southern bank of Little Muskego Lake.
 It was at some point home of the world's fastest roller coaster.

-Charles Rose, operator of Wisconsin State Fair Park purchased Muskego Beach Amusement Park from Mrs. William Boszhardt in 1944.
+Charles Rose, operator of Wisconsin State Fair Park, purchased Muskego Beach Amusement Park from Mrs. William Boszhardt in 1944.
 After World War II, he reopened it.
-The park included rides, games of chance, and was a venue for musical bands.
+The park included rides, games of chance, the Tailspin wooden roller coaster (1955) and was a venue for musical bands.
 Charles Rose died in 1963 and five years later, Willard Masterson purchased the park.
-He renamed it "DandiLion Park" and added more amusement rides, including the Tailspin roller coaster.
+He renamed it "DandiLion Park" and added more amusement rides.
 In 1974, an eleven-year-old boy fell from the Ferris wheel and died.